Church history can be a journey through doctrinal

 "St. Joseph" and set sail for the area now known as New England and Quebec.

-1642 - Catholic missionaries Isaac Jogues and Rene Goupil were captured by Mohawk
+1642 - Catholic missionaries Isaac Jogues and Rene Goupil were captured by Mohawks

 Jogues was held for a period of time as a slave.
 He used his enslavement as an opportunity to do

-1643 - John Campanius, Lutheran missionary to the Indians, arrived in America on the
+1643 - John Campanius, a Lutheran missionary to indigenous peoples, arrived in America on

-Delaware River.
-Reformed pastor Johannes Megapolensis began outreach to Native Americans
+the Delaware River.
+Reformed pastor Johannes Megapolensis began outreach to Native

-1644 - John Eliot began ministry to Algonquin Indians in North America
+1644 - John Eliot began ministry to Algonquins in North America.

 1645 - After thirty years of work in Vietnam, the Jesuits were expelled from that